 How to Design Teams That Can Fly

-Public sector teams are often organized around functional silos like operations, training, policy, and software development.
+Teams are often organized around functional silos like operations, training, process, policy, marketing and software development.
 They find it difficult to deliver with speed.
 The core challenge functional teams face is that they are not able to deliver the product or service on their own.
 They need the combined efforts of several teams.

 If your teams are organized functionally, you can help them get things to the finish line by eliminating the wait times, communication gaps, and frequent delays.
 A proven pattern to accomplish this is to form cross-functional teams.